Impression And Mouth Preparation

 Impression And Mouth Preparation The Plane Of Occulation

-5. Teeth arrangement:
+5. Teeth Arrangement:

 • Teeth are arranged in a neutral zone

-6. Shape of denture:
+6. Shape Of Denture:

-• Polished surface should resemble oral structures
+• The polished surface should resemble oral structures

 • Should not interfere with the functioning of oral structures

-Diagnosis And Treatment Planning In Complete Denture Question and Answers
+Diagnosis And Treatment Planning In Complete Denture

 Diagnosis And Treatment Planning